wanghuacan/rebuttal/rebuttle.md

 - **>50%** of the improvement came from increased success rates in environment configuration and dependency installation
 - **<20%** of the improvement came from enhanced core codebase exploration and task execution capabilities

-This indicates that models still have enormous room for improvement in handling autonomous exploration and end-to-end execution of complex codebases, which is precisely **GitTaskBench's core evaluation objective**.
+This indicates that models still have enormous room for improvement in handling autonomous exploration and end-to-end execution of complex codebases.

 #### 3. Critical Role of Algorithm Design

-Even using the same **Claude 3.5** model, different frameworks showed dramatic performance differences:
+Using the same **Claude 3.5** model, different frameworks showed dramatic performance differences:

 | Framework | Task Pass Rate | Token Consumption |
 |-----------|---------------|-------------------|
 | **RepoMaster** | **62.96%** | **154k tokens** |
 | **OpenHands** | **24.07%** | **3094k tokens** |

-This significant **token efficiency difference** and nearly **3x performance gap** demonstrate that even as underlying model capabilities improve, **Agent algorithm framework design and efficiency constraints** remain crucial.
+Significant **token efficiency difference** and nearly **3x performance gap** demonstrate that even as underlying model capabilities improve, **Agent algorithm framework design and efficiency constraints** remain crucial.

-Referencing the development trajectory of **SWE-Bench** code repair task evaluation: **Gemini 2.5 Pro** achieved **63.8%** code repair rate, while the latest Claude4 model approaches **80%**, indicating that pure code repair tasks are being rapidly solved.

-**GitTaskBench's Unique Value:** By requiring agents to handle complete: Codebase understanding, Dependency management, Error diagnosis, End-to-end task resolution

-It provides more comprehensive evaluation dimensions.
-This will also be one of **Code Agent's core optimization directions in the next phase**, and we will subsequently regularly introduce tasks reflecting the latest development practices to maintain GitTaskBench's challenge level.
+Referencing **SWE-Bench**: **Gemini 2.5 Pro** achieved **63.8%**, Claude4 approaches **80%**, indicating pure code repair tasks are being rapidly solved. **GitTaskBench** by requiring agents to handle complete codebase understanding, dependency management, error diagnosis, and end-to-end task resolution, provides more comprehensive evaluation dimensions.
+This is **Code Agent's core optimization direction in the next phase**, and we will regularly introduce new tasks to maintain challenge level.